daeyun/mesh-to-depth/README.md

     'x_fov': 0.349,  # End-to-end field of view in radians
     'near': 0.1, 'far': 10,
     'height': 240, 'width': 320,
-    'is_depth': True,  # If false, output a ray displacement map.
+    'is_depth': True,  # If false, output a ray displacement map, i.e. from the mesh surface to the camera center.
 })
 # Append more camera parameters if you want batch processing.